Under the Mango Trees

 BONET: You don't see like the little fibers through it, and when you bite into it, you just pick a big chunk of it.
 It feels maybe like a cantaloupe, that you don't feel anything, little fibers going through, any strings, so you can just really enjoy it and you don't have to be picking your teeth.

 HINOJOSA: Yeah?
-No, you know I actually--mangoes, mangos.
+I actually--mangoes, mangos.
 And I even love to say the word in Spanish, which is mango, because somehow it seems just, to me, to say mango brings back even more the memories that I have of mangos.
 And for me they were something that I only had when I would return the Mexico.
 So, it was very much a relationship of this fruit, this gorgeous, gorgeous fruit with this extraordinary variation of color: I mean, from bright green to bright yellow to this kind of dawn colored orange and pink.
 They were my favorite fruit, and, like Elida, I would eat them in Mexico for breakfast, and I would have one for dessert after lunch, and I would have one for dessert after dinner.
-And in Mexico--or at least in Tampico, which is where I really remember eating the mangoes, which is where my dad is from—we would take a fork, a special kind of fork, and you put it into the bone of the mango, el hueso de mango, and then you hold it and you peel it like a banana and then you eat it like ice cream, holding onto the fork.
+And in Mexico--or at least in Tampico, which is where I really remember eating the mangoes, which is where my dad is from--we would take a fork, a special kind of fork, and you put it into the bone of the mango, el hueso de mango, and then you hold it and you peel it like a banana and then you eat it like ice cream, holding onto the fork.
 And the most difficult part was getting the hairs out of your teeth, but it was part of the fun.

 CURWOOD: Hanging on with a fork and with like the juice dripping down your hand.

 HINOJOSA: It's delicious.